 How To Be Righteous

 My Brothers and Sisters in Christ:

-Abraham had a problem.
+Abram had a problem.
 He had no heir.
 In the ancient world, that was a big problem.
 Someone had to inherit.
 Governments had not yet learned to be confiscatory.
 It was the duty of the head of the house to select an heir and make his selection known before he died.
-Abraham had been promised an heir, but so far, no such luck.
+Abram had been promised an heir, but so far, no such luck.

 God knew what was on his mind.
-God came to visit with Abraham – still called Abram at the time, and greeted him in a vision with the promise and the word of their relationship.
+God came to visit with Abram, and greeted him in a vision with the promise and the word of their relationship.
 Abram's response was something less than cordial.
 He said, in effect, "Oh sure!
 How am I going to get all of these blessings?
 I have no heir, and I am getting old.
 It looks like I am going to have to leave my stuff to my servant Eliezer of Damascus.
-So How am I going to get all of this reward?"
-Abraham was looking for family and offspring.
-Having no sons was considered a sign of the curse of God.
+So how am I going to get all of this reward?"
+Abram was looking for family, and offspring.
+Having no sons was a considered a sign of the curse of God.
 The last thing on the mind of Abram was how to be "righteous."
 But that is our theme this morning.
-I invite you to consider our Old Testament lesson, this morning and see what it reveals to us about How To Be Righteous.
+I invite you to consider our Old Testament lesson, this morning, and see what it reveals to us about How To Be Righteous.

 Abram was a man of faith.
 Like any one of us, his faith was not always as firm as it might have been.
 He had moments when the plan of God simply did not make sense to him.
 He had left home and father and traveled to the promised land.
 He was patiently waiting for the promise, but it had been ten or twelve years.
 He was now in his late eighties.
 Sarai was getting no younger either.
 It was becoming less likely that God would do what He had promised, in the mind of Abram.
 It was certainly seeming to be less possible.